- Storyboard SINFONIA 480 SE -

 Photo 7 shows the chassis for the console after treatment with spray filler.
 On the right side you can see the three holes where the decorative strips (on photo 10 left) are fixed.

-The "finished" lower parts (photo 8) for the console (right) and for the bench (left) after the treatment with spray filler while drying.
-Here you can see the holes for the pillars, the connecting cable and the left foot sill.
+The "finished" lower parts (photo 8) for the console (right) and for the seating bench (left) after the treatment with spray filler while drying.
+Here you can see the holes for the pillars, the connecting cable and the left swell pedal.

 Photo 9: The music desk during the treatment with spray filler.